cogdog/truwriter/README.md

 * **Desk** -- The page that provides users will see first if they must enter an access code to access the writing tool (see below).
 If no access code is required, it redirects to the page above for the writing form-- like  [http://splot.ca/writer/desk](http://splot.ca/writer/desk).
 You can title it whatever you like, but the slug (url name) must be `desk` Whatever you include in the body (not required) is added to the top of the form, maybe for a friendly prompt .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/desk`

-* **Random** -- No one ever sees this page, and it is not strictly required, but it is fun;  see [http://splot.ca/writer/random](http://splot.ca/writer/random)  It is used to send a visitor to a randomly published item.
-The slug (url name) must be `random` .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/random`

-* **Get Edit Link** -- No one ever sees this page, but it's important! - it is used to generate an email to send an editing link to an author.
-The the slug (url name) must be `get-edit-link` .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/get-edit-link`

 ### Customize Your Menus